UstadMobile/door/README.md

 ## Modules

+* [app-testdb](app-testdb/) Contains a test React/JS app.
+Used to run manual tests that don't seem to work in automated JS tests.
+* [door-jdbc](door-jdbc/) Contains multiplatform expect-actuals representing the core of JDBC (e.g. required functions on Statement, PreparedStatement, Connection, DataSource, etc) On Android and JVM these are just typealiases to the real JDBC interfaces.
+On JS these are actual interfaces.
+The class names are the same as found in JDBC, only the package name has been changed from java.sql.* to com.ustadmobile.door.jdbc*.
+This allows multiplatform code to use JDBC.
+* [door-room-jdbc](door-room-jdbc/) Contains an Android module that provides an implementation of door-jdbc for Room databases.
 * [door-compiler](door-compiler/) Contains the actual annotation processor based on Kotlin Poet
-* [door-room-jdbc](door-room-jdbc/) Provides an adapter that implements a subset of JDBC on a Room database
 * [door-room-kmp](door-room-kmp/) Provides the needed androidx classes (e.g. LiveData, annotations, etc) for use on JVM and JS.
-This is also used as a compileOnly dependency for common code
+This is a compileOnly dependency for common code and an implementation dependency on JVM and JS.
+Android will use room itself as an implementation dependency.
+* [door-testdb](door-testdb/) Contains a few test databases that are used for unit and integration testing.
+These databases are compiled by the annotation processor, so tests can verify functionality (e.g. insert then retrieve, sync, etc)

 ## Known issues